escime/CyberTooth22/README.md

 AUTONOMOUS SOFTWARE-------------------------------------------------------------------------------------------------------------------------------

   (1) Auto commands implementation.
-This may entail a refactoring of how teleop works as well, but this is my #1 priority.
+This may entail a refactoring of how teleop works as well, but this is my #1 priority. -> In Progress

-  (2) Concurrency in auto routines.
+  (2) Concurrency in auto routines. -> Pending Testing

-  (3) Build play via text/text parser from file.
+  (3) Build play via text/text parser from file. -> Completed

 OTHER SOFTWARE-----------------------------------------------------------------------------------------------------------------------------------------